flix/book/src/pattern-matching.md

 }
 ```

-This also works for record types, however, the syntax is slightly different.
+This also works for record types; however, the syntax is slightly different.
-Let us rewrite the `Shape` type from before using records.
+Let us rewrite the `Shape` type from before, this time using records.

 ```flix
 enum Shape {